Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Count The Number of Raw Reads

 I always start by counting the number of reads I have for each sample.
 This is done to make sure we have enough data to assemble a meaningful genome in the first place.
 Usually the file contains millions of reads, good thing BASH is great for parsing large data files!
+Note that the forward and reverse reads will have the same number of entries so you only need to count one (at least they should!)

 ```bash
 # using grep